tomasz-lipka/family-advertisements-app/README.md

 ## Room for Improvement
-Room for improvement:
-- Thymeleaf: `use the complete syntax of fragment expressions instead ("~{top-bar :: top-bar}")`
-- My Advertisements page -> when title is wrapping then the rows are very close to each other
-- Change `RegistrationController` to `UserController`

 To do:
-- YAML configuration file instead of application.properties
+- YAML configuration file instead of application.properties.
-- Hover of sign-up and sign-in buttons
+- Add admin group (now there is only a single user group).
+- Add _change password_ feature.
+- Add a family/friends membership group, to limit visibility of an _Advertisement_ to a single group of people.